🚨 24/7 Emergency Service Available

 How often should I get my furnace serviced?

 Once a year, ideally in September or October before heating season starts.
-This catches problems before they become midnight emergencys during a polar vortex.
+This catches problems before they become midnight emergencies during a polar vortex.
 Plus, most manufacturers require annual maintenance to keep warrantys valid—check your paperwork.

 How much does furnace maintenance cost?